 Lotions have a low oil content mixed with water and are generally not as moisturising as ointments, gels or creams.
 They soak into the skin quickly and they are easy to apply.

 Because of the low oil content lotions may require more frequent application.

 Lotions are usually supplied in pump packs, tubes or bottles.

 Top Tips on applying emollients

 For best results, it is important to use emollients in sufficient quantities.
-NICE recommend between 250g and 500g of emollient are used each week on children with widespread atopic eczema.1 Emollients are often supplied in 500g packs but some are available in 1kg pump packs.
+NICE recommend between 250g and 500g of emollient are used each week on children with atopic eczema.1 Emollients are often supplied in 500g packs but some are available in 1kg pump packs.

 Dos and Don’ts for applying leave-on emollients

 DO use moisturisers/emollients generously and regularly, to improve the condition of the skin and to help reduce itching.
 The more the better!